microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Remove-WinGetManifest.md

 Remove-WinGetManifest -FunctionName "PrivateSource" -ManifestIdentifier "Windows.PowerToys"
 ```

-Connects to Azure, then runs the Azure Function "PrivateSource" Rest APIs to remove the specified Manifest file from the Windows Package Manager private source
+Connects to Azure, then runs the Azure Function "PrivateSource" Rest APIs to remove the specified Manifest file from the Windows Package Manager rest source

 ### EXAMPLE 2
 ```
 Remove-WinGetManifest -URL "https://contoso.azure.web.net/api/packageManifests" -ManifestIdentifier "Windows.PowerToys"
 ```

-Connects to a remote URL Rest APIs to remove the Application Manifest from the Windows Package Manager private source
+Connects to a remote URL Rest APIs to remove the Application Manifest from the Windows Package Manager rest source

 ## PARAMETERS

 ### -URL
-Name of the URL that hosts the private source.
+Name of the URL that hosts the rest source.

 ```yaml
 Type: String